havokentity/SteamIconsFix/README.md

    python SteamIconsFix.py <failed_app_ids>
    ```

-If there's an exception on first runa after a long pause, re-running the script usually succeeds on the 2nd or 3rd time.
+If there's an exception on first run a after a long pause, re-running the script usually succeeds on the 2nd or 3rd time.

 ## License